decred/dcrwallet/README.md

 ## Testing

-Paymetheus uses the Xunit test framework to define and execute test code and the OpenCover and ReportGenerator tools to report test line coverage.
+Paymetheus uses the xUnit.net test framework to define and execute test code and the OpenCover and ReportGenerator tools to report test line coverage.
 A PowerShell script is included to run these tests, but require the `Paymetheus.Tests.Bitcoin` project to be compiled first.
 From VS, using the Debug (not Release) solution configuration, build this project, and then run the script.